jborean93/PowerShell-AnsibleVault/README.md

 ## Backlog

 * See if it is possible to integrate with vim or some other cli editor if it is installed (`ansible-vault create/edit`)
-* Look at using [Rfc2898DeriveBytes](https://msdn.microsoft.com/en-us/library/system.security.cryptography.rfc2898derivebytes(v=vs.110).aspx) if it is available on the host to add support for PowerShell Core